19121A05A4/SAI/README.md

-- 👋 Hi, I’m @SAI

--🎓 MS in Computer Science @ University of Kansas | AI & NLP Enthusiast | Python • ML • Web Dev

 # 👋 Hi, I'm Sai Katari

-I'm a Computer Science graduate student at the University of Kansas with a passion for building intelligent systems and automation tools.
+I'm a Computer Science graduate student at the University of Kansas, passionate about building intelligent systems and automation tools.

 ### 🚀 Projects
 - **[Jarvis – AI Voice Assistant]**